-This course is foundational in the definition and demonstration of the Missio Dei in Scripture.
+Foundational course in the definition and demonstration of the Missio Dei in Scripture.
 The Missio Dei is key to understanding biblical reconciliation as both horizontal and vertical.
 Both the call and the activity of ministry should be understood in the context of Missio Dei.
 SAME AS: INTS/ NEWT 5200.
 OFFERED: Online only.